0

 cannabis anatomy

-The cannabis plant’s sugar, fiery hair round nugs covered with little leaves are all part of the complex anatomy of the plant.
+The cannabis plant’s sugar, fiery hair, and round nugs covered with little leaves are all part of cannabis anatomy the complex anatomy of the plant.
 Whether you’re a grower or just a fellow curious about the marijuana plant, one of the seminal things you have to know is the part of the plant and what does is its purpose to the whole.

 The Female Cannabis Anatomy

 In the cannabis anatomy, most of the time the resin-bearing female is the focus.
 The female plants produce medicine and commercial recreational herb.
-Male plants are used only by growers to pollinate females to find new and unique strains.
 Some growers just work from clone taken from female mothers.

 female cannabis plant anatomy